Every person in the world has a carbon footprint.

 8. Buy great stuff

 A low carbon product can be second hand, use low carbon materials, be extremely efficient or just so damn good that it lasts ages.
 Choosing quality over quantity is a good place to start cutting product emissions.
+Another way with respect to buying things is to focus on zero waste – buying second hand, recycling, avoiding packaging etc.

 9. Do more with less